 Designing with the way users work in mind improves both performance and effectiveness, generating real value for the organization.
 Efficiency can be quantified using by measuring task success, which incorporates a broad scope of metrics for assessing users’ actions, e.g., how well the task is completed, the time required, amount of errors incurred.

 Focusing on users’ needs will add to the value of modernization efforts by providing greater reliability and scalability.
-Research from Forrester shows that, on average, every dollar invested in UX brings 100 in return.
+Research from Forrester shows that, on average, every dollar invested in a UX update brings 100 in return.
 That’s an ROI of 9,900%.

 Usability is the degree of ease with which systems and applications can be used to achieve required goals with effectiveness.
 Companies and organizations need to realize the enormous value of how a modernized user experience improves productivity and positively impacts business goals.

-UX processes and challenges
+UX update processes and challenges

 Redesigning a legacy system or app can present many different challenges; changes will need to be made, and changes are never easy.
 Some legacy systems have been around for a long time, perhaps before user experience design was even a consideration, and people who use them can be stuck in their ways.
-Here are some guiding principles for a successful UX modernization:
+Here are some guiding principles for a successful UX update and modernization:

-1. Communicate the value of UX
+1. Communicate the value of UX updates

 2. Take the lean road to a modern UX

 We can define Lean UX as a set of principles that are useful to guide the team to better and more effective solutions for users.
 Lean UX aims to reduce inefficiencies and provide value.
 Essentially, it combines the solution-based approach of design thinking with the iterative methods that make up Agile.
-One of the most important aspects of Lean UX is the collaboration.
+One of the most important aspects of Lean UX is collaboration.

 3. Foster cross-disciplinary collaboration